-The documentary film My Octopus Teacher features South African Craig Foster, kelp forest diver extraordinaire and filmmaker.
+The documentary film My Octopus Teacher features South African Craig Foster, kelp forest diver and filmmaker.
 See it on Netflix.
 LUCINDA JOLLY spoke to the sea swimmer.

 In a time of great divisiveness “nature is a great leveler.
 When there is love and passion for the wild, that connection grounds all prejudice – race, class, age and gender drop way because one is bound by nature, our ultimate mother,” says Craig Foster.